Myrat Annaýew

-Myrat Annaýew (born 6 May 1993) is a Turkmen professional footballer who plays for Altyn Asyr and Turkmenistan as forward.
+Myrat Annaýew (born 6 May 1993) is a Turkmen professional footballer who plays for FC Altyn Asyr and Turkmenistan as forward.

 International career

 Annaýew made his senior debut for Turkmenistan against Qatar.
 He was included in Turkmenistan's squad for the 2019 AFC Asian Cup in the United Arab Emirates.

 He played for Turkmenistan national futsal team at 2020 AFC Futsal Championship qualification.